itrcrisks/code-practice/README.md

 Hello, this is Silvia
 Hello, this is Alberto
-Hello, this is me... again
+Hello, this is Alberto... again

 More code practice needed